thomHayner/browser-extensions-using-react-demo/README.md

   # inject-script.js
 This file will create a wrapper <div> around the entire page that you are trying to view, so that the original page can be injected into the background

+11. Now we need to convert the ReactJS project into a Chrome Extension We do this in the webpack.config.js file